BitModern/testQualityCli/README.md

  - Attachments from test name tag [[ATTACHMENT|ScreenshotFileName.png]]
  - Attachments from console output [[ATTACHMENT|path/to/file]]

- Note that for attachment test name tag usage you will neet to use 'run_result_output_dir' option to specify the test result output directory.
+ Note that for attachment you will need to use 'run_result_output_dir' option to specify the test result output directory.

 ## Requirements